Revisiting the second-order convergence of the lattice Boltzmann method with reaction-type source terms: Model description

 The transformation from the densities, $\h$, to the vector of moments can be expressed through matrix multiplication as $\bY = \mathbb{M} \boldsymbol{\h} $.
 In the case of D2Q9, this matrix reads, \begin{linenomath} \end{linenomath}

-It is convenient to express LBM schemes in terms of moments, and not densities themselves.
+It is convenient to express \ac{LBM} schemes in terms of moments, and not densities themselves.
 This is because they represent specific mechanics, and or have physical interpretations, which the densities themselves do not possess.
-The LBM collision operator defined in equation~\eqref{eq:tilde_f_evolution}, can be expressed using moments as, \begin{linenomath} \end{linenomath} The moments of the discrete equilibrium, $\bY^\eq$, are defined to be equal to moments of the continuous Maxwell-Boltzmann distribution function, $\bY^\eq(\phi,\bs u) = \phi\,\bs\Gamma(\bs u)$, where, \begin{linenomath} \end{linenomath}

-One can clearly see that these moments fulfil the conditions required for representation of the advection-diffusion-reaction equation by the DBE.
+The \ac{LBM} collision operator defined in equation~\cref{eq:tilde_f_evolution}, can be expressed using moments as, \begin{linenomath} \end{linenomath} The moments of the discrete equilibrium, $\bY^\eq$, are defined to be equal to moments of the continuous Maxwell-Boltzmann distribution function, $\bY^\eq(\phi,\bs u) = \phi\,\bs\Gamma(\bs u)$, where, \begin{linenomath} \end{linenomath} One can clearly see that these moments fulfil the conditions required for representation of the advection-diffusion-reaction equation by the \ac{DBE}.
 A common choice of the speed of sound $c_s$ is $1/\sqrt{3}$, which reduces the error in higher moments.
-The moments of the equilibrium distribution are truncated by some authors on the second order terms \cite{He1998a,Guo2007,Karlin2013,Feng2015,Fei2018d,Huang2013,Lu2017,Lu2018,McCullough2018a,Lu2019}, by not including the terms $u_x^2 u_y$, $u_x u_y^2$ and $u_x^2 u_y^2$.
-Furthermore, it can be truncated at first-order terms \cite{Yoshida2010,Yoshida2014,Karani2015,Chen2017b,Hosseini2018} giving, \begin{linenomath} \end{linenomath} Formulas analogous to \cref{eq:Gamma} can be used for the D2Q5 lattice~\cite{Fei2018c}.
-Similarly, the moments of the source term can be expressed as $\bs R=Q\,\bs\Gamma(\bs u)$.
+The moments of the equilibrium distribution are truncated by some authors on the second order terms \cite{Doolen1998,Guo2007,Huang2013,Karlin2013} , by not including the terms $u_x^2 u_y$, $u_x u_y^2$ and $u_x^2 u_y^2$.
+Furthermore, it can be truncated at first-order terms \cite{Yoshida2010,Karani2015,Chen2017b,Hosseini2018} giving, \begin{linenomath} \end{linenomath} Formulas analogous to \cref{eq:Gamma} can be used for the D2Q5 lattice~\cite{Fei2018c}.
+Similarly, the moments of the source term can be expressed as $\bs R=Q(\phi, \bs x,t) \,\bs\Gamma(\bs u)$.
 Again, some authors simplify the source term by truncating the velocity \cite{Wang2007,Yoshida2010}.
 Investigation of an error related to the order of velocity expansion of the equilibrium distribution function has been conducted by \citet{Chopard2009}.
-It has been shown that the full order velocity expansion enhances both the Galilean invariance \cite{Geier2006,Nie2008,Fei2018,Fei2018a,DeRosisLuo2019} and stability of the LBM schemes \cite{Geier2006,DeRosisLuo2019}.
+It has been shown that the full order velocity expansion enhances both the Galilean invariance \cite{Geier2006,Nie2008,Fei2018a,DeRosisLuo2019} and stability of the \ac{LBM} schemes \cite{Geier2006,DeRosisLuo2019}.

 The equilibrium and source term distribution functions can be easily calculated from their moments as $\boldsymbol{h}^{eq} = \mathbb{M}^{-1} \bY^{eq}$ and $\boldsymbol{q} = \mathbb{M}^{-1} \boldsymbol{R}$.